giteshk/apigee-kickstart-docker-gke/README.md

 [Apigee Developer Portal Kickstart](https://www.drupal.org/project/apigee_devportal_kickstart) on Google Kubernetes Engine

-The reason we used the [GCP PHP docker base image](https://github.com/GoogleCloudPlatform/php-docker/tree/master/php-onbuild) to take advantage of the updates that the team maintains and also the integrations with other GCP tools
+The reason we used the [GCP PHP docker base image](https://github.com/GoogleCloudPlatform/php-docker/tree/master/php-onbuild) is to take advantage of the updates GCP team provides and also to use integrations with other GCP tools

 ## Running this setup on GKE